affonsociekalski/P05_Communicate_Data_Findings/README.md

 This is the final project to complete the Data Analyst Nanodegree at Udacity.

 ## Project Overview
-This project comprises two parts.
+This [project](Part_1_Exploratory_Dataviz.ipynb) comprises two parts.
 In the first one, with the help of **Exploratory Data Visualization**, I better understood the data I was working with.
 Meanwhile, the second focused on **Explanatory Data Visualization** that I used to communicate my analysis findings through a slide deck.
+To access the slides, download the [file](Part_2_Explanatory_Dataviz.slides.html) and open it in a web browser.

 ### Data set